ericproffitt/TopicModelsVB.jl/README.md

 readcorp(;docfile, lexfile, userfile, titlefile, delim::Char, counts::Bool, readers::Bool, ratings::Bool, stamps::Bool)
 ```

 The file keywords are all strings indicating the path where the file is located.
 It's not necessary to include all (or even any) of the files.
-It's ok to only load your ```docfile```, or even to leave your corpus completely empty and only load a ```lexfile```.
 Loading no files will simply return an empty corpus.

-Even once the files are in the correct format and are read into a corpus, it's still often the case that the files are not sufficiently cleaned and formatted to be usable by the models.
-Thus it's **very important** that the user always runs one of the following
+Even once the files are correctly formatted and read into a corpus, it's often still the case that the corpus is not sufficiently cleaned and formatted to be usable by the models.
+Thus before loading a corpus into a model, it's **very important** that the user always runs one of the following
 ```julia
 fixcorp!(corp; kwargs...)
 ```